davidcarozza/boats0d-review/README.md

 boats0d_integrate.m

-Integrate BOATS in time and saves variables to boats structure.
+Integrate BOATS in time and save variables to boats structure.

 boats0d_save_restart.m

-Save final state of the fish biomass spectra and effort (if harvest on) in the boats.restart field, and save to a .mat restart file.
+Save final state of the fish biomass spectra (and effort) in the boats.restart field, and save to a .mat restart file.

 boats0d_plot_base.m

-Plot fish and harvest (if harvest on) time series and equilibrium values of variables.
+Plot fish (and harvest) time series and equilibrium values of variables.

 boats0d_time_average.m